camunda/camunda-docs/docs/self-managed/concepts/multi-tenancy.md

 ## Multi-tenancy in Camunda 8

-Multi-tenancy in the context of Camunda 8 refers to the ability of the Camunda 8 platform to serve multiple distinct tenants or clients within a single installation.
+Multi-tenancy in the context of Camunda 8 refers to the ability of Camunda 8 to serve multiple distinct tenants or clients within a single installation.
 Multi-tenancy in Camunda 8 extends these capabilities to cater to the needs of different departments, teams, or even external clients, all within a shared Camunda environment.
 Here's a closer look at what multi-tenancy is in Camunda 8:

-### Isolation of Data and Processes
+### Isolation of data and processes

 In a multi-tenant Camunda 8 installation, each tenant's data and processes are logically isolated from one another.
 This means that one tenant's workflows, data models, and process configurations do not interfere with or impact the operations of other tenants.
 Each tenant operates in a separate and secure space within the same Camunda 8 instance.

-### Resource Sharing
+### Resource sharing

 Despite the isolation, multi-tenancy in Camunda 8 allows for efficient resource sharing.
 Tenants can leverage the same Camunda 8 software installation, reducing infrastructure costs and resource overhead.
-This shared model optimizes resource utilization and ensures that the platform remains cost-effective.
+This shared model optimizes resource utilization and ensures that Camunda 8 remains cost-effective.

-### Efficient Administration
+### Efficient administration

-Administrators can manage all tenants from a centralized administration console.
+Administrators can manage all tenants from Camunda Identity.
 This simplifies the process of monitoring and maintaining different tenant environments, making administrative tasks more efficient and reducing overhead.

 ### Security